NtQuerySystemInformation/NlsCodeInjectionThroughRegistry/README.md

 If the process is not console based, you can allocate one with AllocConsole, payload will still get triggered.

-For this reason, to make it to work, I had to create position independent shellcode and inject it to a remote process.
+For this reason, to make it to work, I had to create position independent shellcode and inject it to a remote process, which works as a stager to the actual loading of the dll.
 This is just meant for demostration purposes.

 One day in the future I will reverse a little bit better how this works, if i have time.